What is Behavior Driven Development (BDD)?

 Behavior Driven Development with LoadView

-BDD is a process, and performance testing is an important part of that process.
-Automating performance testing is an essential part of BDD, helping to ensure a quick turnaround to get your website off the ground.
-LoadView runs performance tests that simulate real user behavior with simple scripts so you can automate your tests using BDD best practices.
-Being able to test how your website performs under various user loads, user locations, and stress levels can help every department involved in Behavior Driven Development.
+LoadView runs performance tests that simulate real user behavior with simple scripts so you can support your BDD process with realistic performance data.
+Being able to test how your website performs under various user loads, user locations, and stress levels can help every department involved in behavior-driven development understand whether the application is meeting both technical and business expectations.

 • Web pages